Psychologist Visa Sponsorship Jobs in Washington

 Which visa types are most common for psychologist roles in Washington?

-The H-1B is the most common visa category for psychologists in Washington, as the role qualifies as a specialty occupation requiring at least a doctoral degree.
+The H-1B visa is the most common visa category for psychologists in Washington, as the role qualifies as a specialty occupation requiring at least a doctoral degree.
 The J-1 visa is also used, particularly for postdoctoral research or supervised clinical training placements at institutions like the University of Washington.
-Psychologists working for qualifying nonprofit or government healthcare facilities may have access to cap-exempt H-1B filings, which are not subject to the annual lottery.
+Psychologists working for qualifying nonprofit or government healthcare facilities may have access to cap-exempt H-1B visa filings, which are not subject to the annual lottery.

 Which cities in Washington have the most psychologist sponsorship jobs?